 - Master of Science in Nursing in the field of family nurse practitioner

-- Master of Science in Nursing in the field of health care quality
+- Master of Science in Nursing in the field of nurse-midwifery (collaborative program between GW School of Nursing and Shenandoah University)

 - Master of Science in Nursing in the field of nursing leadership and management

-- Master of Science in Nursing in the field of nurse-midwifery (collaborative program between George Washington University School of Nursing and Shenandoah University)
+- Master of Science in Nursing in the field of psychiatric mental health nurse practitioner

 Explanation of Course Numbers

 - Courses in the 1000s are primarily introductory undergraduate courses